w3laba/Clicker-Tap-Mini-App/README.md

 - You can try the starting version of the bot including the basic functionality: https://t.me/clickerw3tap_bot

-## Explore Our Work
+#### Explore Our Work

-For a closer look at our portfolio and examples of our projects, visit this link: https://w3lab.tech/telegram-bots-miniapps/
+- For a closer look at our portfolio and examples of our projects, visit [this link](https://w3lab.tech/telegram-bots-miniapps/)

 ##